Christopher J. Kearney

-Dave Kowalski was named segment president, Industrial Products and Services, in August 2011.
+David Kowalski was named president, Global Manufacturing Operations, in August 2013 and segment president, Industrial Products and Services, in August 2011.
 He joined SPX in 1999 as the vice president and general manager of Tools and Equipment at Service Solutions and was named president of Service Solutions in 2004.
 He became segment president, Test and Measurement, and an officer in August 2005.
 Before joining SPX he held positions with American National Can Company, J.I.
 Case, Picker International and Warner Swasey.
 He holds a master’s degree in industrial engineering from Cleveland State University and a bachelor’s degree in mechanical engineering from the University of Notre Dame.

 Senior Vice President, Secretary and General Counsel